COVID-19 outdoor access guidance Updated 9 April

 Update, 20 March

 The Harbour Arts Centre, Heritage Centre and Irvine Townhouse are closed for the foreseeable future.
-If you have a wedding arranged at the Townhouse our Registration Team are doing their best to fulfill these bookings, please contact your Registrar to discuss.
+If you have a wedding arranged at the Townhouse our Registration Team are doing their best to fulfil these bookings, please contact your Registrar to discuss.

 Halls and community centres will be closed to external lets from close of business Friday 20 March.